This cashew milk recipe, which includes dates for sweetness, is easy to make and turns out a rich, creamy, slightly sweet substitute for milk.

 This cashew milk recipe was inspired by cashew milk sampled at a roadside farmers’ market in rural California.
 The authors happened upon a sign advertising a “natural plant milkshake,” according to the lettering scribbled on a large white sign at the end of the lane.
 The authors couldn’t pass that by and, haunted by just how sweet, refreshing, and creamy the nut milk was, begged the owner of the shop to share the ingredients, but he demurred as it was his wife’s secret recipe.
 They did their best to replicate it here.–David Leite

 Forget about those wan, runny, forgettable store-bought cashew milks that have disappointed you in the past.
 This homemade cashew milk recipe is sufficiently rich and thick to use as a non-dairy creamer for your coffee and your chai tea.
 It also makes terrific smoothies and, if you strain it and thin it with a little additional water, is lovely on cereal.
 Here’s how to make it.

-- 3 cups (25 ounces or 750 milliliters) cold filtered water, plus more for soaking
+- 3 cups cold filtered water plus more for soaking

 - 1/2 teaspoon vanilla extract